jax-ml/jax/README.md

 source](https://jax.readthedocs.io/en/latest/developer.html#building-from-source).

 * CUDA 11.1 or newer is *required*.
-  * You may be able to use older CUDA versions if you [build from source](https://jax.readthedocs.io/en/latest/developer.html#building-from-source), but there are known bugs in CUDA in all CUDA versions older than 11.1, so we do not ship prebuilt binaries for older CUDA versions.
 * The supported cuDNN versions for the prebuilt wheels are:
   * cuDNN 8.2 or newer.
 We recommend using the cuDNN 8.2 wheel if your cuDNN installation is new enough, since it supports additional functionality.